hoanglongcao/ctu-journal-unofficial-template/README.md

 # CTU JoISD - Overleaf template

-This is the unofficial CTU JoISD article template in Overleaf.
+This is the unofficial CTU Journal of Innovation and Sustainable Development (JoISD) article template in Overleaf.

+Đây là mẫu bản thảo không chính thức của [Tạp chí Khoa học của Đại học Cần Thơ, bản tiếng Anh](https://ctujs.ctu.edu.vn/index.php/ctujs/index).

 > **Important:** You must use `lualatex` or `xelatex` to compile this project.
 Other compilers like `pdflatex` may not work correctly.